 Important

-Most shops when they encounter code 38 replace both the pump and the torque converter
+Most shops when they encounter code 38 replace both the pump and the torque

 at the same time to avoid a 3rd R and R.